Skip to main content

 All together now: Wireless.
 Whole.
 Home.
 Audio.

-From its fully portable devices to its dedicated Class-D amplifiers and chest-thumping Subs, Sonos harnesses the power of your Wi-Fi network as the lifeblood of its arsenal of audio.
+From its fully portable Bluetooth-and-Wi-Fi capable speakers like the Move 2 and Roam 2, to its largwer speakers like the Era 300 and chest-thumping Subs, Sonos harnesses the power of your Wi-Fi network as the lifeblood of its arsenal of audio.
 Once connected and paired, Sonos creates a mesh network for its hardware that allows you to tie all of your TV sound, music, radio, and podcasts together into one easy-to-use platform.
 With simple dongle connectivity, you can also hook up your turntable and play records through a Sonos network system, too.

-With the Sonos app at the helm of the operation, you can create custom groups for all your speakers, play the same song on all of your networked speakers at once, adjust bass and treble for individual components, listen to Sonos’ excellent curation of Internet radio services, and so much more.
+Even though the once-superb Sonos app has been going through some growing pains of late, we have high hopes that it will return to its former glory.
+With it you can create custom groups for all your speakers, play the same song on all of your networked speakers at once, adjust bass and treble for individual components, listen to Sonos’ excellent curation of internet radio services, and so much more.

 And with amazing technology like Sonos Trueplay, your speaker or soundbar will calibrate itself based on the listening environment you’ve placed it in.